grafana/grafana/docs/sources/visualizations/geomap/controls.md

 ### Area

 Get the spherical area of a geometry.
-This is the area assuming that polygon edges are segments of great circles on a sphere.
+This area is calculated assuming that polygon edges are segments of great circles on a sphere.
 Geometries are assumed to be in 'EPSG:3857'.

 - **Square Meters (m²)**
 - **Square Kilometers (km²)**